-Why bother with this whole “exercise” trend?
-I mean, hell.
-It's hard work.
+Exercise is hard work.
 It’s time-consuming.
 Your body aches.
 Your butt smells like goat cheese.
 (Anyone?
 No?
 Only me?)
-It ain't exactly a pony ride.
+Why bother, right?

 What have they discovered?